pvermees/simplex/README.md

 [http://isoplotr.es.ucl.ac.uk/simplex/](http://isoplotr.es.ucl.ac.uk/simplex/).
 If you would like to install your own online mirror of **simplex**, the please follow the instructions provided [HERE](git.md).
-The remainder of this README page provide instructions for offline use, either using the browser-based Graphical User Interface, or the **R** command line.
+The remainder of this README page provides instructions for offline use, either using the browser-based Graphical User Interface, or the **R** command line.